pombredanne/AjguDB/README.rst

 - transaction-less
 - LGPLv2.1 or later

-AjguDB wants to be a fast enough graph database for exploring connected data in python.
+AjguDB wants to be a fast enough python graph database for exploring connected data in.

 ChangeLog
 =========